nDependend/LibShapeDraw/README-contributing.md

 ## Building LibShapeDraw from source

+**NB**: This section is pending a re-write since it is out-of-date due to a hybrid MCP/Gradle/ForgeGradle system that I employ; the theory is still applicable though.

 If you just want to use the API in your own mod, feel free to skip the rest of this file and use a prebuilt jar.